xsf/xmpp.org/content/blog/newsletter/2024-10-05-newsletter.md

 ### XMPP Libraries & Tools

-ignite realtime community:
+Ignite Realtime community:
   - [Hazelcast plugin for Openfire](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=hazelcast) version [3.0.0](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=hazelcast) has been released, adding clustering support to [Openfire](https://www.igniterealtime.org/projects/openfire/).
 It is based on [the Hazelcast platform](https://hazelcast.com/).
 This release brings a major upgrade of the platform.
 It migrates from version 3.12.5 to 5.3.7.
 Please [read the upgrade instructions carefully](https://www.igniterealtime.org/projects/openfire/plugins/3.0.0/hazelcast/readme.html) for this one.
   - [HTTP File Upload plugin for Openfire](https://discourse.igniterealtime.org/t/openfire-http-file-upload-plugin-v1-4-1-release/94687) version [1.4.1](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=httpfileupload) has been released.
 This plugin adds functionality to Openfire that allows clients to share files, as defined in [XEP-0363: HTTP File Upload](https://xmpp.org/extensions/xep-0363.html).
-- [nbxmpp 5.0.4](https://dev.gajim.org/gajim/python-nbxmpp/-/releases/5.0.4) comes with a fix for MUC passwords and futher bug fixes.
+- [nbxmpp 5.0.4](https://dev.gajim.org/gajim/python-nbxmpp/-/releases/5.0.4) comes with a fix for MUC passwords and further bug fixes.
 - [go-sendxmpp 0.11.2](https://salsa.debian.org/mdosch/go-sendxmpp/-/releases/v0.11.2) has been released.

 ## Extensions and specifications